dashbitco/nimble_publisher/README.md

     ---
     This is the post.

+You can also use key key value pairs, but then you need to parse the values that are not strings in your code like tags in this example

+    # /posts/2020/04-17-hello-world.md
+      title: Hello world!
+      author: José Valim
+      tags: hello,world
+      description: Let's learn how to say hello world
+    ---
+    This is the post.

 Therefore, we will define a Post struct that expects all of the fields above.
 We will also have a `:date` field that we will build from the filename.
 Overall, it will look like this: